MicrosoftDocs/learn/learn-pr/wwl-sci/manage-alerts-incidents-microsoft-defender-for-endpoints/includes/7-advanced-hunting.md

 These actions are applied to files in the SHA1 or the InitiatingProcessSHA1 column of the query results:

-- Allow/Block—automatically adds the file to your custom indicator list so that it is always allowed to run or blocked from running.
-You can set the scope of this action so that it is taken only on selected device groups.
+- Allow/Block—automatically adds the file to your custom indicator list so that it's always allowed to run or blocked from running.
+You can set the scope of this action so that it's taken only on selected device groups.
 This scope is independent of the scope of the rule.

 - Quarantine file—deletes the file from its current location and places a copy in quarantine